koraytugay/koraytugay.github.io/content/literature/feeling-good.md

 - Depressed peoples cognitions almost always have either distoritons or are plain wrong. __You end up living real feelings, based on distorted toughts.__

 ## Ten Cognitive Distortions
-- __All or Nothing Thinking__ Seeing self as a total failure in case performance is not extremely perfect, perfectionism.
+- All or Nothing Thinking: Seeing self as a total failure in case performance is not extremely perfect, perfectionism.

 > Perfect is the enemy of good.
 >
 > Voltaire

-- __Labeling:__  A form of overgeneralization where you label yourself or people around you after incidents.
+- Labeling: A form of overgeneralization where you label yourself or people around you after incidents.
-- __Overgeneralization:__ Believing something happened once or a few times will happen over and over again.
+- Overgeneralization: Believing something happened once or a few times will happen over and over again.
-- __Jumping to Conclusions:__ Reading minds of other people, predicting the future
+- Jumping to Conclusions: Reading minds of other people, predicting the future
-- __Mental Filter:__ Filtering out all positive experiences and being left with only negative.
+- Mental Filter: Filtering out all positive experiences and being left with only negative.
-- __Disqualifying the Positive:__ Believing positive experiences do not count for whatever reason or were fake.
+- Disqualifying the Positive: Believing positive experiences do not count for whatever reason or were fake.
-- __Magnification or Minimization:__ Magnifying the importance of bad situations or minimizing achievements.
+- Magnification or Minimization: Magnifying the importance of bad situations or minimizing achievements.
-- __Should Statements:__ Falsely replacing _wants_ with _shoulds_ and _musts_.
+- Should Statements: Falsely replacing _wants_ with _shoulds_ and _musts_.
-- __Emotional Reasoning:__ Thinking that how you feel is the reality as in _I feel bad so I am bad_.
+- Emotional Reasoning: Thinking that how you feel is the reality as in _I feel bad so I am bad_.
-- __Personalization:__ Taking blame on yourself incorrectly for things that are out of your control.
+- Personalization: Taking blame on yourself incorrectly for things that are out of your control.

 ### Identifying Cognitive Distortions
 Every time you _feel_ depressed, stop and try to identify the _thought_ that made you feel the way you are feeling.
 See if your _thought_ contains any of the distortions listed above.